-I am a solo female traveller from Sydney, Australia.
-Yes, a Sydney local but I am not here often because usually, I am travelling the world.
+I am a solo female traveler from Sydney, Australia.
+Yes, a Sydney local but I am not here often because usually, I am traveling the world.
 But when I am home, I make sure to get out and about and visit new places.
-I am glad I finally got to visit seacliff bridge which was high on my list.
+Glad I finally got to tick off the sea cliff bridge hike which was high on my list since the day I saw it online.

-But first, don’t go the illegal way to the seacliff bridge lookout.
+But first, please don’t go the illegal way to the seacliff bridge lookout.
 I have heard a few other ways to get there like through the train tracks, by the art college and playground, or trespassing private property which is not legal and you could get fine by the police.
-So, here is the short and the right way you can reach there.
+So, here is the short and the right way to get to the sea cliff bridge lookout.

 Sea Cliff Bridge is located about 70km south of the Sydney CBD and 20km north of Wollongong.
 If you aren’t driving it is possible to catch a train to Scarborough or CoalCliff Station and walk 15 minutes to the end of the bridge.

-If you drive, park at the south end in the designated car spaces at the end of the bridge.
-There are parking spaces on the left of the road where there’s a bend but if it’s full there are two more car parking area 5 mins ahead.
+If you are driving, seacliff bridge lookout park is at the south end in the designated car spaces at the end of the bridge.
+There are parking spaces on the left of the road where there’s a bend but if it’s full there are two more car parking areas 5 mins ahead.
 It just means you have to walk a little more but there are also two car spaces right where the entrance is as well.

 2. How to find the entrance to the seacliff bridge lookout?

 I saw this water dragon as I enter that bush hole!
 It was such a delight to see this unexpected!
-So yeah keep an eye out for wildlife and get your cam ready!
+So yeah keep an eye out for wildlife and get your camera ready!

-Also if you manage to look away from the ground without slipping, follow the yellow paint on the tree.
-It works as a guide to help you, but it is pretty much self-explanatory as the way is worn down.
+sea cliff bridge hike is not a big hike, from the entrance to the lookout it took us roughly 10 minutes.
+If you manage to look away from the ground without slipping, follow the yellow paint on the tree.
+It works as a guide to help you, but it is pretty much self-explanatory as the path is worn down.

 Finally, when you reach the steepest climb there is two garden hose knotted around a tree to act as a rope!
-Use it to go up and continue 10 meters on your right.
-From that grassy area, you should be seeing sea cliff bridge below.
+Use it to go up and continue 10 meters on your right before you arrive at the seacliff bridge lookout.
+From that grassy area, you should be seeing the sea cliff bridge below.

-This is how you can get to the secret lookout spot to capture the bridge in all its glory.
+This is how you can get to the secret sea cliff bridge lookout to capture the bridge in all its glory.

 1. Please be careful as someone has lost their life sitting at the edge of this viewpoint.
 If you are going to do it, please be extra careful and stay away from the cliff edge.